Healthcare Magazine

 Katja Lemburg, EKF Diagnostics

-Capillary blood (fingerstick) sampling is increasingly being used worldwide due to the growing availability of point-of-care (POC) testing (Figure 1).
-With anaemia affecting approximately 25 per cent of the global population, and a high prevalence in developing countries, haemoglobin (Hb) is the most frequently performed test in POC haematology.
+Capillary blood fingerstick sampling is increasingly being used worldwide due to the growing availability of pointofcare POC testing Figure With anaemia affecting approximately per cent of the global population and a high prevalence in developing countries haemoglobin Hb is the most frequently performed test in POC haematology